Get tested to find out if you have coronavirus.

 If you are having problems securing a test, see answers to common questions about asking for a coronavirus test (on NHS).

-The system and process used to notify the results of tests varies according to the method chosen, and on booking the test you will be given further information on how the result will be provided.
+The system and process used to notify test results varies depending on the method you chose.
+When you book the test you will be given more information about how you’ll get your result.
 You should receive your test result within 72 hours.

 If you have received your test result and have questions or need further advice, please visit Public Health Wales Information for Individuals Tested for COVID-19 Infection.